 There was a boardwalk on the riverbed where the water here was somewhat murky.
 The meadow that greeted us did not look anything like the pictures we had seen at the visitor’s center.
 Okay, so a lot has to do with it being Fall and the picture was blooming with Spring wildflowers.

 The meadow was filled with dry, golden overgrown plants.
 Our kids pointed out that some of the plants looked like corn dogs protruding.
 It still offered some striking views of the pine tree groves in the midst of the massive domes and mountains.

 There was something rewarding about coming here during their off season.
 At times, we were the only car on the road and we had the trails to ourselves.
 It was a bit eerie but I would take this anytime over waiting for a group of people to pass on a narrow trail or be stuck on bumper to bumper traffic on the road.
 We were able to enjoy the sights and sounds without the crowds and fully appreciate everything about the park.

 Boyden Cave – This cave was under the 2,000 foot high marble walls once we reached the canyon floor.
 There was a small gift shop here which also sold the tickets for the cave entrance.
 Walking tours for 45 minutes are available from April 31 – mid-November.
 We missed the tour and another one wasn’t available for another hour so we decided to skip it and file it for things we need to do on our return visit.
 We saw the tours climbing a steep hill to enter the cave.
 For the adventurous type, they’ve also introduced canyoneering and rappeling here.

-Kings Canyon National Park with kids thoughts and tips:
+Tips for visiting Kings Canyon National Park with kids:

 - Visit this park along with Sequoia National Park nearby.
 They complement each other and are connected by a scenic highway.
 Annual passes for the two parks are available for $30.